MadeByMike/madebymike/site/writing/css-architecture-for-modern-web-applications.md

 )
 ```

 In the example above I'm ensuring the children of a `ul` will always be an `li`.
 At the same time I'm applying styles for the layout to both the parent and child items.
-These are managed somewhere in layout component.
+These are managed somewhere in the layout component.

 ### Export styles to be used by child-items